 Microsoft 365 Editions Compared

 As well as being able to purchase the three different Microsoft 365 versions, Microsoft have also released new security and compliance add-ons.
 These can only be added onto Microsoft 365 E3 and are aimed at companies that want to gain the advanced security and compliance tools within Microsoft 365 E5 but are not ready to make the leap in cost or do not require the Telephony and Power BI Pro licences included in E5.
-These two add-ons are Identity & Threat Protection, which includes all the Advanced Threat Protection suites and Information Protection & Compliance, which includes O365 Advanced Compliance and Azure Information Protection.
+Security add-ons include: Geolocation Restrictions (Conditional Access), Multifactor Authentication, and Identity & Threat Protection (which includes all the Microsoft Defender/Advanced Threat Protection suites and Information Protection & Compliance, which includes O365 Advanced Compliance and Azure Information Protection).